-Policy AMP3 Village School
+Policy AMP2 Village School

-With reference to Map-AMP3
+With reference to Map-AMP2

-- a.
 The School buildings and playing fields shown as A and B should be safeguarded for their existing use.
-Alterations or redevelopment of the existing façade of the building on Gosditch will be resisted. - b.
-The area shown as B should be retained as open space unless pupil levels necessitate the need for larger school buildings as per Government guidelines.
+Alterations or redevelopment of the existing façade of the building on Gosditch will be resisted.

-- 5.3.2.1 Feedback from 117 Amenities questionnaires, plus public consultation on the 12th and 16th April 2014 expressed support for the village shop to be preserved and a local Post Office facility to be situated within the Village Shop if possible. - 5.3.2.2 Consultation feedback and findings of the Amenities Focus Group found the church is considered of historical value to the Parish and is used on a frequent basis for a number of activities.
-There were no objections to these proposals in the community consultation events on the 12th and 16th April 2014. - 5.3.2.3 The original School Building on Gosditch is Victorian.
-Feedback shows the desire to keep the existing façade on Gosditch in order to protect the character of the village, particularly considering it is not a listed building. - 5.3.2.4 Should pupil numbers increase above the existing building capacity of 210, it is possible there could be a need for the building to be expanded.
-Any expansion over the existing capacity of 210 will impact on the open space available; therefore, it is vital to protect the other open spaces identified in section 5.4 paragraph 17 (last bullet)
+- 5.3.2.1 Feedback from 117 Amenities questionnaires, plus public consultation on the 12th and 16th April 2014 expressed support for the village shop to be preserved and a local Post Office facility to be situated within the Village Shop if possible. - 5.3.2.2 Consultation feedback and findings of the Amenities Focus Group found the church is considered of historical value to the Parish and is used on a frequent basis for a number of activities. - 5.3.2.3 The original School Building on Gosditch is Victorian.
+Feedback shows the desire to keep the existing façade on Gosditch in order to protect the character of the village, particularly considering it is not a listed building.